 Capilano University is truly honoured to offer courses and programs through Ts̓zil in partnership with the Líl̓wat Nation, who own and operate this post-secondary facility.
 Students benefit from small class sizes, warm and welcoming staff and instructors, a holistic approach to learning and ongoing Líl̓wat cultural activities.
 Celebrations, drumming and dancing, and community ceremonies and events happen right in Ts̓zil's s7ístken Hall (an s7ístken is a traditional winter dwelling of the Líl̓wat people).

-The Ts̓zil Learning Centre was established in the 1990s and the Líl̓wat Nation asked Capilano University for adult education and vocational training programs to be delivered in the community.
-Community-based delivery was requested to increase access to post-secondary education in the community—so students wouldn't need to leave their families, jobs and supports to complete post-secondary programs away from home.
-For many community members, Ts̓zil was and continues to be the only viable way they are able to access a post-secondary education.
+The Ts̓zil Learning Centre was established in the 1990s when the Líl̓wat Nation asked Capilano University for adult education and vocational training programs to be delivered in the community.
+Community-based delivery was requested to increase access to post-secondary education in the community—so students wouldn't need to leave their families, jobs and supports to complete post-secondary programs outside of the community.
+For many Líl̓wat Nationmembers, Ts̓zil was and continues to be the only viable way they are able to access a post-secondary education.